bougou/alertmanager-webhook-adapter/README.md

 > **Purpose**: Use one custom template for all channels.

-Create your own template file, like `custom.tmpl`, the filename without suffix will be the template name, and put it under the template dir.
+Create your own template file, like `custom.tmpl`, and put it under the template dir.

+The filename with suffix removed will be the template name and be used as value of the `--tmpl-name` parameter.

-The program will **try to found `<tmplName>.tmpl` file** under the tmpl dir.
+The program will **try to search `<tmplName>.tmpl` file** under the tmpl dir.
 The choosed tmpl file will be used for all notification channels.
 If not found, error and exit.

 ```bash
 # use templates/custom.tmpl for all channels.